 This section studies equilibria in which entrepreneurs do not always adjust their prices.
 Section 3.1 first studies equilibria in which prices are fixed.
 To be sure, this is an unrealistic polar case.
-I detail it because it delivers the important insights in the simplest setting.
+Many ingredients missing in this model (entry, exit, new products, aggregation and dissemination of private information) would lead to price flexibility in the longer run.
+I still detail this case because it delivers the important insights in the simplest setting.
 Proposition 5 exhibits equilibria with more realistic forms of price rigidity, that are limited in time or/and in severity.
 Section 3.2 studies bubbles in these rigid-price environments.